lgorissen/k4d/lab 35/README.md

 There are work arounds to handle this, think along the lines of layering multiple Services, and let Pods share a PVC, but use 'a free' directory within that PV.
 But these work arounds are complicated and therefore error-prone.

-We need a different solution for statefull Pods ...
+We need a different solution for stateful Pods ...

-## StatefulSets
+## 35.2 StatefulSets

-Kubernetes offers the StatefullSet object to manage stateful applications.
+Kubernetes offers the StatefulSet object to manage stateful applications.
 The StatefulSet, unlike the Deployment, gives the Pods a persistent identifier.
 That identifier is maintained, also across re-scheduling for e.g. failures, upgrades and up/down scaling.

 StatefulSets have the following properties - as per Kubernetes reference documentation: